 — Michele Merens, author of Inside Our Days

 About the Author

-Carlos Matos has published eleven books, including We Prefer the Damned (forthcoming Unbound Edition Press) and The Quitters (Tortoise Books).
-I also co-edited an anthology titled, Writers of the Portuguese Diaspora in the United States and Canada.
-My poems, stories, and essays have appeared in such journals as DMQ Review, Rhino, Diagram, and Hobart, among many others.
-I have received grants and fellowships from Disquiet ILP (Portugal), CantoMundo, the Illinois Arts Council, the Sundress Academy for the Arts, and the La Romita School of Art (Italy).
-My work has won the Heartland Poetry Prize, been nominated for a Pushcart and several Best of the Nets, and entered into consideration for the National Book Award and Pulitzer Prize.
-I am a founding member of the Portuguese-American literary collective Kale Soup for the Soul.
-I currently live in Chicago, IL, where I am a professor of writing at the City Colleges of Chicago.
+Carlo Matos has published eleven books, including We Prefer the Damned (forthcoming Unbound Edition Press) and The Quitters (Tortoise Books).
+He has also co-edited an anthology titled, Writers of the Portuguese Diaspora in the United States and Canada.
+His poems, stories, and essays have appeared in such journals as DMQ Review, Rhino, Diagram, and Hobart, among many others.
+He has received grants and fellowships from Disquiet ILP (Portugal), CantoMundo, the Illinois Arts Council, the Sundress Academy for the Arts, and the La Romita School of Art (Italy).
+His work has won the Heartland Poetry Prize, been nominated for a Pushcart and several Best of the Nets, and entered into consideration for the National Book Award and Pulitzer Prize.
+He is a founding member of the Portuguese-American literary collective Kale Soup for the Soul.
+He currently lives in Chicago, IL, where he is a professor of writing at the City Colleges of Chicago.